 In 2012, I had a severe infestation of fleas.
 Both of my cats died in September.
 Although I can't prove it solely from the fleas, I know it contributed to them dying.
 I can't even recall the first time I saw a flea, as this was the first time I had ever had them.
 Both of my cats were kept inside, which is another mystery of how we had them so badly.
 My one cat (Santapaws was an elderly stray with thyroid disease, he was on medication for his illness) had already been weak and the fleas exasperated him.
 My other cat (Naps was also a stray, I'd put at about 5 years old) both of my cats were generally healthy, eating, playing and happy before we got fleas.

 I later read that empty homes can house fleas in a dormant state.
 We had moved in December of 2011 to our current home.
 The fleas appeared in Spring of 2012.
 Both of my cats became extremely anemic, and it seemed that no matter what I did to kill the fleas, I just couldn't get rid of them.
-I lost them both of my babies in September.
+I lost both of my babies in September.
 The 7th I chose to put Santapaws down because he was in need of blood transfusions (yes, he was that sick), and on the 17th Naps died in my arms from what appeared to be a heart attack.
 Three vets told me he had most likely had an undetected heart condition known as Hypertrophic Cardiomyopathy.

 I'm writing this article to hopefully prevent this from happening to someone else, their family, and most of all, beloved pets.
 I have both of my cats buried in our backyard and I've been thankful to keep them with us, if only on the property.
 But I miss them daily and the memories of how they went haunts me.
 And I hope to prevent this for others.

-I vow to never have fleas the way I did before, ever.
+I vow to never have fleas the way I did before, ever again.

 Call in a professional?